Skip to main content

 • Options:

-• Single availability zone: All Kafka cluster nodes are deployed in the user-specified single availability zone.
+• Single-AZ: Deploys all Kafka cluster nodes in a single, user-specified availability zone.

-• Three availability zones: All Kafka cluster nodes will be evenly distributed across the three user-specified availability zones.
+• Three-AZ: Distributes Kafka cluster nodes evenly across three user-specified availability zones.

 Subnet Information